 He was born November 13, 1965, in St. Clair, Michigan, son of Keith Edward Sr. and Jeanne M. Bowman LaRue.

-He enjoyed the mountains, camping, and horseback riding, but his greatest love was fishing.
+He enjoyed the mountains, camping, his dogs and horseback riding, but his greatest love was fishing.
 While not an easy riser, Eddie could be ready in an instant when fishing was on the menu for the day.

 His love for his children and their care was highly important to Eddie.
 He loved all his nieces and nephews and felt ALL children were special and deserved to be treated as special.
 When kids were around, Eddie could always be ‘hit up’ for chocolate milk, Doritos, or popcorn.

-He is survived by his mother Jeanne LaRue of Syracuse, his sister Romona J. McQuivy (Kyle) of Idaho, and his dog J.Cash, three nieces and one nephew: Shaunna L. Ludlow (Zachariah), Krystal N. Bise (Lance), Jessica C. Ringler (Matthew), David E. Lore Jr. (Mary Ann) and great nieces and nephews Darlene E. Lore, Mattie J. Ringler, Lucy R. Ringler, Isabelle Atwood, Hanna Lore, Leroy P. Lore, Warren J. Ludlow, Jackson D. Ludlow, Logan D. Ludlow, Clark P. Ringler, and Liam J. E. Lore.
+He is survived by his mother Jeanne LaRue of Syracuse, his sister Ramona J. McQuivey (Kyle) of Idaho, his dog J. Cash, six nieces and one nephew; Shaunna L. Ludlow (Zachariah), Krystal N. Bise (Lance), Jessica C. Ringler (Mathew), David E. Lore Jr. (Mary Ann), Danielle McQuivey, Kylie McQuivey, and Madison McQuivey and great nieces and nephews; Darlene E. Lore, Mattie J. Ringler, Lucy R. Ringler, Isabelle Atwood, Hanna Lore, Leroy P. Lore, Warren K. Ludlow, Jackson D. Ludlow, Logan D. Ludlow, Clark T. Ringler, Liam J.E.
+Lore, Koa D.W.
+McQuivey, with another great-nephew on the way.

-Friends are welcome at a graveside service at 10:00 a.m., Saturday, September6, 2025, at the Syracuse City Cemetery, 1250 South 1000 West, Syracuse.
+Friends are welcome at a graveside service at 10:00 a.m., Saturday, September 6, 2025, at the Syracuse City Cemetery, 1250 South 1000 West, Syracuse.

 In lieu of flowers a donation to a reliable children’s organization or food bank are welcome.